Fish and crustaceans.

 Fish n’ chips: deep fried cod (flaky, mildly sweet) with potato chips, tartar (mayonnaise, capers, pickles, and lemon juice) and mushy peas (mashed peas, butter, and mint) sauces.

-Fish stew.
+Fish stews.

 Moqueca baiana de peixe (fish stew, Bahia, Brasil), a rich, coconut-based fish stew made with coconut milk and dendê (unrefined palm tree oil).
 Moqueca is loosely translated from Tupí-guaraní language as slow cooking.